jacobtomlinson/website/content/posts/2025/2025-09-30-the-majority-of-your-users/index.md

 ## Context

 I am the developer/maintainer of various Python libraries in the Science, Data and AI space with a few DevOps tools thrown in for good measure.
 Lessons may not translate to other communities.

+When working on open source projects it's easy to focus on the power users.
+Folks who think like you, might contribute, or build related projects.
+But it's important to remember that they are a small minority group, most users think about your software way less than you do. **Most of your users are busy getting on with their own work.**